FarrunDragon/Prompetizor/README.md

 # Prompetizor
-A fun little .exe that generates a prompt for a video game, much like ludem dare.
+A fun little .exe that generates a prompt for a video game, much like ludum dare.